floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 #citeauthor(<extraction_of_microservices>) use Kruskal's algorithm @algorithm_design to isolate microservice candidates.

-// Genetic algorithms
+// Evolutionary algorithms
-The second class of algorithms identified in the literature is genetic algorithms.
+The second class of algorithms identified in the literature is evolutionary algorithms.
-Genetic algorithms, a subset of evolutionary algorithms, are algorithms aimed at solving optimization problems by borrowing techniques from natural selection and genetics.
+Evolutionary algorithms, and in particular genetic algorithms, are algorithms aimed at solving optimization problems by borrowing techniques from natural selection and genetics.
 Such algorithms typically operate iteratively, selecting the best solutions from a population at each iteration (called a generation), and then combining the selected solutions to create new combinations for the next generation.
 The process is then repeated until certain criteria are met, for example a maximum number of generations, convergence of the population, or a quality indicator.